70-Day Rule

 /01

-Collect your pay slipsKeep all pay slips from the calendar year — including those for individual single-day assignments.
+Collect your pay slipsKeep all payroll documents from the calendar year — including those for individual working days.

 /02

-File your tax returnDeadline: July of the following year.
-Submit online via ELSTER or with tax software — free and straightforward.
+Submit your tax returnBy July of the following year.
+Online via ELSTER or tax software — free and straightforward.

 /03

-Wait for the assessmentThe tax office recalculates and pays any refund directly to your account — usually within 6–10 weeks.
+Wait for your assessmentThe tax office recalculates.
+Any refund is paid directly to your account — usually within 6–10 weeks.

 Primary employer